 YT Industries has shocked (pun intended) the mountain bike world by releasing a gravel bike, the Szepter.

-After 14 years of producing bikes that our friends at mbr regard as “modern MTB classics” (opens in new tab), the German brand has joined off-road counterparts Nukeproof (opens in new tab), Santa Cruz (opens in new tab) and Orange (opens in new tab)in toning down the travel and clamping on curly bars.
+After 14 years of producing bikes that our friends at mbr regard as “modern MTB classics”, the German brand has joined off-road counterparts Nukeproof, Santa Cruz and Orange in toning down the travel and clamping on curly bars.

 YT explains its decision to enter the gravel market thus: “Young Talent.
 These two words are what YT stands for, but it’s about far more than age it signifies that it’s never too late to try something new, explore new ground, and discover your own Young Talent."